Murder of Sydney Loofe: Evidence presented in court

 Despite extensive searches, authorities could not locate the cutting tools, especially the hacksaw.
 However, they had many items they could analyze, such as handcuffs, rope, dog collar and leash, and sex toys.
 Loofe's DNA could not be found anywhere on these items.
 Pieces of electric wire were found scattered near Loofe's remains, which Trail admitted he used to strangle her.
 However, the FBI found Loofe's blood on some apparel, namely a rubber glove and a pair of pants.
 Authorities could not identify who wore the glove or pants, although there was "limited support" for Trail's DNA on the surface of the electric wire.
 Overall, though, the quality of the latent prints was poor, disabling the police from definitively attributing them to any person.

-In July 2019, three women took the stand to allege that Boswell and Trail had desires to record victims as they tortured and killed them before profiting millions from the sales of these videos.
+In July 2019, three women took the stand to allege that Boswell and Trail had expressed the desire to record victims as they tortured and killed them in order to profit by millions of dollars from the sales of these videos.
 In one of his confessions, Trail claimed that he recorded Loofe consenting to be choked, although that tape has never been found, and Trail never claimed to have recorded her death.
 Trail went on to recant the claim that he recorded Loofe giving consent to being strangled.

-Later that month, the FBI revealed that while the pair were housed at the Saline County Jail, Trail transmitted letters, some ciphers, to Boswell informing her of what story to tell the court.
+Later that month, the FBI revealed that while the pair were housed at the Saline County Jail, Trail transmitted letters, some in code, to Boswell informing her of what story to tell the court.
 The codes were deciphered.
 These letters had Trail taking full responsibility for the murder and painting Boswell as a forced participant in the crime.
-Also written in the letters were Trail's plans to make money by making snuff sex films, alleging that he lied about the original intention for no one to get hurt in the process.
+Also written in the letters were Trail's plans to make money by making snuff sex films, indicating that he lied about his original intention being that no one was to be hurt in the process.

 Mitigating circumstances

 Defense attorneys for Boswell and Trail were public defenders.
 After Trail confessed to strangling Loofe, the defense rested its case on presenting the couple's actions as kinks gone wrong.
-The defense painted Trail as a person with an impoverished and troubled childhood, someone who is assisting the police in bringing justice to Loofe's family.
+The defense painted Trail as a person with an impoverished and troubled childhood, someone assisting the police in bringing justice to Loofe's family.
 Trail's attorney also tried poking holes in the prosecution's case, painting Loofe as a depressed person who used cocaine and citing memes depicting choking and rough sex stored in her iCloud accounts as evidence that Loofe sought out such sexual fantasies.
-Similarly, Boswell's attorney emphasized Boswell's traumatic childhood, and accentuated her role in Loofe's murder as forced after being emotionally manipulated by Trail who was double her age.
+Similarly, Boswell's attorney emphasized Boswell's traumatic childhood, and accentuated her role in Loofe's murder as forced after being emotionally manipulated by Trail, who was double her age.
 The common denominator in the pair's defense was the wish to avoid the death penalty.